wolframkriesing/wolfram.kriesing.de/src/tech/links/index.md

----
-permalink: false
-template: links.html
-title: tech links
-date: 2015-01-09
-description:
----

-## Cohesion and Coupling explained
+# Cohesion and Coupling explained

 A [very good short 6min video][58] explaining how and why you should aim for high cohesion and loose coupling!
 And [this video 57min][59] video with all the stars :) discussing this topic more in detail.